 Always keep meticulous maintenance of your California LLC’s records.
 In your LLC’s office, keep an up-to-date copy of all books and records.
 In addition, all tax returns must be properly filed on time, and all state reports must be filed timely.

 29. Total Cost of Setting up a California LLC

 The total cost to set up a California LLC varies depending on whether you use an online service that provides a “one size fits all” approach or an experienced attorney who can help issue spot unique facts related to your business.

 Keep in mind, there is more than just the legal costs when setting up an LLC.
-We strongly advise to work with an accountant or CPA to help you choose the best tax elections.
-Lastly, in California there is a minimum annual franchise tax of $800.
+We strongly advise working with an accountant or CPA to help you choose the best tax elections.
+Lastly, in California, there is a minimum annual franchise tax of $800.

 If you have any questions or would like to set up a time for a phone consult with an LLC attorney please feel free to either schedule a call on our online scheduler or give us a call at (858) 869-1114.